-As I walked through the landscape of buildings and historical monuments, a sense of gratitude came over me.
+As I walked through the landscape of buildings and historical monuments, gratitude came over me.
 How could this institution, which I am privileged to attend, have such wondrousness with all of its majestic reverence for the good and the old?
 Professors gave cordial smiles as we walked by, students were dressed modestly, and important discussions went on.
 Everyone seemed so serious about where they were headed, that I had to question why this place gets brushed under the rug by college promoters.
-I knew I had found a great place to develop moral and spiritual wisdom.

 To say that Hillsdale College is merely a great school for a bunch of Conservatives is disingenuous.
 What is this small and isolated place really about anyway?
 Many people falsely believe that the school is a breeding ground for the Heritage Foundation, where students will merely learn to recite Aristotle, Locke, and other philosophers who espoused many beautiful and timeless ideas.
 Yet the school holds more value than we can ever comprehend as a patriotic people.
 In a nation where the culture is in steady decline and moral truths about our human condition are being casually mocked, a school like Hillsdale College can be a great refuge to one who seeks an authentic education, while learning how to live a better life with such information.